Adult Detention Center

 Inmates who are currently being sexually abused or harassed are encouraged to talk to a staff member.
 This will allow for the quickest response.
-Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks and ongoing communication.
-Inmates may report in person, through the PREA hotline number, or though the grievance system.
+Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
+Inmates may report in person, through the PREA hotline number, or through the grievance system.

 Additional Ways to Report

 - Virginia Sexual and Domestic Violence Action Alliance (VSDVAA)